-What you might think about when you are drinking our beer is “what makes this so…?”
+We hope that when you are drinking our beer you might think “what makes this so…?”
 And in thinking that, you’d be right on the money.
 First off, it might be our insistence that beer is, in essence, liquid community.
-Just like the other communities that we are all involved in, a community requires care and intention to truly thrive. “you get out what you put in,” is a good way to put it.
+Just like the other communities that we are all involved in, a community requires care and intention to truly thrive.
+“You get out what you put in,” is a good way to put it.

 What we put in, foremost, is a lot of care, deliberation, and intentionality.
 We oftentimes move forward by looking back.
-Many of our beers are tinged with inspiration from brewing traditions and practices, but none are executed with the intention of emulating those liquids (however transcendental they might be).
-That would be very “break eveny”.
-From the very beginning we have been attentive to where our ingredients come from, and how they get to us.
+Many of our beers are tinged with inspiration from brewing traditions and practices, but none are executed with the intention of emulating those liquids (however transcendent they might be).
+To us that wouldn't be very “break eveny”.
+From the very beginning we have been attentive to where our ingredients come from, their qualities, and how they get to us.
 This is one of our breaks – that we are trying to carve out our own thing, built on and nurturing to grow the local and regional agricultural economy.

 We wouldn’t be very Californian if we weren’t dreamers.
 We make beer on an old copper system that has been modified and updated to our specs.
 We revel in both its technology and its patina.
 In some senses we are nostalgics, but we also recognize a lot of bad stuff happened in these places over the years too, and we don't intend to disrespect any of that history.
 Are we mystics?
 Uh-huh.
 Absolutely.
 There is a false veil between what is tangible and what is roiling beneath the surface, and every once in awhile you can peak behind the curtain.
 We believe beer can help.